lukeify/notes/AWS/Cloud Practitioner (CLF-C01) & Developer Associate (DVA-C02) Certifications.md

 - **Private cloud** contains cloud services used by a single organisation, and not exposed to the public.
 - **Public cloud** refers to cloud resources owned and operated by a third party service provider—and delivered over the internet (GCP, Azure, AWS).
-- **Hybrid cloud** mixes both of the above, and supports some on-premise services, with extension and more capabilities via the public cloud.
+- **Hybrid cloud** mixes both of the above, and supports some on-premise services, with extensions and more capabilities via the public cloud.
-    This is good for data governance and sensitive documents.
+    This is useful for data governance and sensitive documents.

 ### Cloud computing types